sps/beanstalk-client/README.markdown

 build:
   mvn clean package
-  this will generate 2 jars: one with the required dependencies and one standalone without the deps
+  this will generate 2 jars: one with the required dependencies and one standalone without the deps build the apidocs: mvn javadoc:javadoc && open target/site/apidocs/index.html mvn install (if you plan on using this as a dependency in another maven project)

 run the builtin example worker:
     start beanstalkd ( beanstalkd -l 0.0.0.0 -p 11300 )